Vyral/base-template/_posts/2018-06-22-get-an-instant-offer-on-your-st--george-home.md

 <center>&nbsp;</center>

-Today we’re answering a question about our Instant Offers program.
+Today we’re answering a question about our instant offers program.
 Over the last several years, I’m sure you’ve heard about this program on the radio.
 A lot of people wonder if it’s real.
 It definitely is!

 **This program was born out of a need that we saw in the community last year.**